Trousdale County License Hearing Guide

 Possible Outcomes

-- Suspension Overturned: If the hearing officer finds that the Department of Safety has not met its burden of proof, your license suspension will be rescinded, and you will be able to continue driving.
+- Suspension Overturned: The hearing officer finds that the Department of Safety did not meet its burden of proof.
+Your license will be reinstated.

 Hardship/Restricted License in Tennessee

-Even if your license is suspended, you might be eligible for a restricted license, also known as a hardship license, in Tennessee.
-This allows you to drive under specific circumstances.
+Even if your license is suspended, you might be eligible for a restricted or hardship license, allowing you to drive under specific circumstances.

-- What You Can Drive For: A restricted license typically allows you to drive only to and from work, school, medical appointments, and other essential locations.
+- What You Can Drive For: A restricted license typically allows you to drive only to and from work, school, medical appointments, and court-ordered obligations.

 Getting Your License Back